mbafrani/PMSD/README.md

 - Both complete system dynamics log (SD-Log) and active SD-Log (only including active steps after removing periodic inactive time steps such as weekends) are stored in the 'Output' file.
 ## Event log to sd log
 - Using this tab, an sd log can be generated for different aspects.
-- Sd logs can also be used from time window stability step directly for the next steps.
+- Sd logs can also be used from the time window stability step directly for the next steps.
 - Statistical analyses of sd log in the given time window and the selected aspects such as closest distribution are calculated and shown.
 ## Relation detection
-- Using one of the generated sd logs in previous steps, and the set threshold for strength of a relation, the linear and nonlinear relationships between variables are examined.
+- Using one of the generated sd logs in previous steps, and the set threshold for the strength of a relation, the linear and nonlinear relationships between variables are examined.
 - The time window shift gives you the option to assess the linear/nonlinear relations between variables in different time steps, e.g., the effect of arrival rate in the first hour on the average waiting time in the third hour.
 ## Detailed relation
-- For all the detected variables in the previous step, the detailed relations are provided.
+- For all the detected variables in the previous step, detailed relations are provided.
 ## CLD creation
 - The relations based on their strengths are shown and the user can check which are affected by others.
 - The causal loop diagram (conceptual model) is generated in the application and the 'ModelsFormat' folder.